lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-The digest of SHA-256 has 256 bits which is 64 bytes.

 ### Sign the hash

 The digest marks the fingerprint of the document but how do we know it is really from the person we expect?
 In the physical world, we have signatures and we can check those against the signer's writing if there are any suspicion.

-Thanks to RSA, we can perform the one-direction process against the fingerprint like we put our signature on papers.
-Same the CRC-32 value we mentioned, the signing object, a digest here, is also treated as an integer.
-The digest is just much bigger, so called a big numbers which is stored in a set of individual byte-size integers and that the most significant bit is the bit 7 at the first byte.
+Thanks to RSA, we can apply a one-way process to the fingerprint, similar to placing a signature on a document.
+Like the CRC-32 value previously mentioned, the signed object—a digest in this case—is treated as an integer, but much larger.
+This is known as a 'big number,' which is stored as a sequence of byte-sized integers, where the most significant bit is bit 7 of the first byte.
 It is what we see in the text version of the digest.
 Similarly, the keys are also big numbers.

-We can use openssl's pkeyutl command to sign a message, which is the digest in the case:
+We use openssl's pkeyutl command to sign a message, which is the digest in the case:

 ```console
 $ openssl pkeyutl -sign -inkey private_key.pem -in msg.dgst -out msg.sig